intelligent-control-lab/Auto_Vehicle_Simulator/README.md

 # autoVSimulator

 This is a simulator for autonomous driving.

 To run the demo,
 >> python main.py

-Contributors:

-Jianyu Chen

-Changliu Liu

-MSC, Berkeley
-2016

 To start in Windows: